-Enjoy a spectacular flight over the Andes and upon arrival be welcomed to Cusco “navel of the world” by your personal native guide from Peru Cultural Journeys to begin an exclusive journey.
-Descend to the spectacular Sacred Valley of the Incas to lower altitude and Andean small town charm.
-Revel in the striking beauty of the snow topped peaks, mountainsides delineated by Inca terraces and fields that cover the valley floor.
-Settle into your lovely room at Pisac Inn and enjoy a cup of coca tea to help you acclimate.
-After your first in a series of delicious meals specially spun in a set menu to explore Peruvian Cuisine, take the afternoon to rest, acclimate and explore the cobblestone streets of Pisac on your own.
-Gather for an early evening orientation with a welcoming Pisco Sour followed by a fireside dinner and festive traditional music and dance in the courtyard with Wiñay Taki Ayllu, a local group of musicians, artists and visionaries who have dedicated their lives to preserving their Andean culture.
+Take a spectacular morning flight to Cusco, “the navel of the world”, land in the heart of the Andes and be greeted at the Cusco airport to begin your exclusive journey.
+Enjoy a stunning one-hour scenic drive to the Sacred Valley of the Incas.
+Revel in the striking beauty of the snow topped peaks, mountainsides delineated by Inca terraces, and fields that cover the valley floor.
+Arrive to Pisac with lower altitude and small town charm.
+Settle into your room at Pisac Inn and enjoy a cup of coca tea to help you acclimate.
+Savor your first in a series of delicious meals spun into a select set menu prepared by the Inn’s Restaurant, Cuchara de Palo so you may explore the diversity and richness of Peru’s ancient agrarian heritage.
+Take the afternoon to rest or explore the cobblestone streets of Pisac on your own.

 Hotel: Pisac Inn Meals: L, D

-Visit Kusi Kawsay School, an exceptional educational social project.
-After learning about the unique vision of Kusi Kawsay that combines Waldorf Pedagogy with Andean tradition, delight in the beautiful school grounds, dedicated teachers and happy children.
-Enjoy a leisurely 30-minute scenic drive to explore pre-Columbian sites outside of Cusco including the sacred spring of Tambomachay, the lunar and solar observatories of Kenko, and megalithic Sacsayhuaman.
+After breakfast enjoy a 30-minute scenic drive to explore pre-Columbian sites outside of Cusco including the sacred spring of Tambomachay, and the lunar and solar observatories of Kenko.
+Hike along Qhapaq Ñan, an ancestral pathway, to Sacsayhuaman whose zigzag walls are built with some of the largest stones to be found in Inca masonry.
 You will be captivated by the introduction to Andean astronomy and sacred geometry, the foundation of Andean culture that will be expanded on each day of your journey.
-Enjoy lunch at one of Cusco’s finest restaurants recommended by your guide.
-Enjoy an afternoon walking tour through Cusco with a visit to the Plaza de Armas and the main pre-Colombian Inca Temple, Coricancha.
+Enjoy lunch at one of Cusco’s fine restaurant recommended by your guide, and return to Pisac for a quite afternoon.

-Delight in a 45-minute drive into the majestic high Andes and walk through the patchwork fields replete with potatoes, fava beans and corn to the traditional highland community of Amaru, where a genuinely authentic way of life is still practiced to this day.
+Delight in a 45-minute drive into the majestic high Andes and hike through the patchwork fields replete with potatoes, fava beans and corn to the traditional highland community of Amaru, where a genuinely authentic way of life is still practiced to this day.
 You will be welcomed with an endearing sweetness rarely felt in this day and age by this community that is consciously preserving and practicing their ancestral heritage.
-Through participation in a communal workday a beautiful cultural exchange unravels as you experience this incredible opportunity to step back in time and appreciate a quality of life with an admirable simplicity that is strikingly moving and profound.
+Through participation in a communal agrarian workday a beautiful cultural exchange unravels as you experience this incredible opportunity to step back in time and appreciate a quality of life with an admirable simplicity that is strikingly moving and profound.
 Enjoy a traditional lunch prepared with their prized agrarian products as the women begin to spin their naturally dyed wool.
 Others meditatively set up their back strap looms to share their ancestral weaving skills with us.
 This wonderful opportunity to purchase textiles directly from the weavers is not to be missed.
-Return to Pisac for some down time before dinner.
+Hike back to the car to return to Pisac and enjoy a quite evening with dinner.

 Hotel: Pisac Inn Meals: B, L, D